ThijsWaalders/WallBot/README.md

 ________

 ### Install a Library / Test Suite

+Jest and Jasmine are two examples of test suites for unit testing.

 To install [Jasmine](https://jasmine.github.io/) standalone on your local box (where {#.#.#} below is substituted by the release number downloaded):